-For tax year 2015, there are credit reduction states.
-If you paid wages subject to the unemployment tax laws of these states, check the box on line 2 and fill out Schedule A (Form 940).
+For tax year 2020, the USVI is the only credit reduction state.
+If you paid wages subject to the unemployment tax laws of the USVI, check the box on line 2 and fill out

+Schedule A (Form 940).
 See the instructions for line 9 before completing the Schedule A (Form 940).